Is critical illness insurance worth it?

 Sunday 10 am to 3:30 pm

-Some insurers offer automatic cover for your children under their critical illness policy, while others may add family cover at a lower cost – either way, you should check beforehand if you think it’s something you might need.
+Some insurers offer automatic cover for your children under their critical illness policy, while others may add family cover at a lower cost – either way, you should check beforehand if you think children’s critical illness cover is something you might need.

 What you should keep an eye out for is the amount of cover your child will get – it could be a range, a set amount or even a specific percentage of the amount of cover you have for yourself.